Attested: (1) Ptolemy 2,2,11 Επιδιον, one of 5 islands called Εβουδαι

 Name Origin: Early names beginning with Ep- make many scholars think of horses, with particular attention paid to a goddess Epona, and to Welsh ebol ‘foal’.
-However, there are huge problems with that logic, in terms of zoology, ethnography, and archaeology.
+The argument is set out by Delamarre (2003:263).
+However, there are huge problems with applying that logic to these people, in terms of zoology, ethnography, and archaeology.
 There is no obvious reason why horses were specially important in Kintyre, and a Punic word for ‘sheep’ has also been suggested. Επιδιοι is most simply explained as a compound of Greek επι ‘upon’ plus

 δυο ‘two’ or δια ‘through’, which would be an appropriate description of Gaelic people living on both sides of the North Channel.